Aditee242004/College-Management-System-Project/README.md

 # College-Management-System-Project
 Here I Have Created 1 basic and simple Project of College Management System by using HTML and CSS in my Bachelor's Degree of BBA(CA) 4th Semester.This Project is a web-based application designed to manage and streamline various college-related activities, such as student enrollment, faculty management, course scheduling, and administrative tasks.
 This project, built using HTML and CSS, focuses on creating a simple, user-friendly interface for students, teachers, and administrators.

+This is the link to see my Project: file:///C:/Users/adite/OneDrive/Desktop/College%20Management%20System%20Project/Home%20Page.html